-Sampling the local food and drink is a fun way to explore a new culture.
-The team at International Living asked their correspondents from around the globe to recommend the top cocktails that travelers should try when visiting their country.
+When you’re traveling, sampling local food and drink is a fun way to explore a new culture.
+The team at International Living asked their correspondents from around the globe to recommend their favorite cocktails that travelers should try when visiting their country.

 1. Peru: Pisco Sour